San Marcos Growers LogoSan Marcos Growers

 Tremandra stelligera 'Karri Violet' (Karri Creeper) - A low, spreading evergreen perennial groundcover from the Karri forest understory in southwestern Western Australia.
 The Karri or Eucalyptus diversicolor, is the tallest flowering plant in the world!.
 300 feet below these magnificiant trees grows a dimmunitive groundcover to only 6 inches tall by 3 feet or more across with twining reddish stems clothed with paired fuzzy ovate green leaves and glowing purple flowers with reddish sepals that hang down along the stems.
 The flowers have translucent "windows" at the base of each petal and dark centers.
 Blooms late winter to early summer.
 Plant in a well-drained soil in semi-shade and irrigate regularly.
 Good container plant.
 Hardiness not known but should prove hardy to 20-25 F. We grew this plant from 2004 to 2008.

-This information about Tremandra stelligera 'Karri Violet' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Tremandra stelligera 'Karri Violet' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.